Skip to content

 Parallelization and performance

-This page describes the parallelization strategy, typical execution modes, and best practices for performance tuning.
+This page describes the actual parallelization mechanisms implemented in JURASSIC, typical execution modes, and best practices for performance tuning.

 Parallelization model overview